 Please use this document in any way that you wish.
 You can freely use this document (with citation; see our creative commons license in the footer of this and all pages on this site) The format for citing the document is shown in the right sidebar.
-If you wish to have other ideas integrated into this document, or included on this web site, please comment below or on our blog!
+If you wish to have other ideas integrated into this document, or included on this web site, please contact us

 As nurses, we reach for meaningful expressions of our values, too often finding overwhelming constraint and resistance, sometimes within ourselves and sometimes imposed from without.
 We are calling for a movement to awaken those precious and powerful ideals that are rooted in nursing’s worldwide historical traditions.
 We call forth the written and spoken voice of nursing to be claimed and reclaimed.
 We seek to inspire the fullest expression of the heart of nursing through individual and collective acts.
 We believe there are profound possibilities in claiming our individual and professional sovereignty.